 For many, the hope is that these folks can help them make the best possible decision in terms of whom to hire.
 Sometimes, a party might be so stressed out about the entire experience that they may worry that they will forget to ask an important question or to tell important facts.
 Many just want emotional support from those that are near and dear to them.

 All of these rationals certainly make sense.
 The reality, however, is that bringing other individuals into the initial consultation room can come with a set of risks that an individual must consider.
-In particular, when another individual (or individuals) are brought into the initial consultation room, many would argue that attorney-client privilege or confidentiality is effectively being waived.
+In particular, when another individual (or individuals) is brought into the initial consultation room, many would argue that attorney-client privilege or confidentiality is effectively being waived.

 In other words, the third-party or parties who are brought into the initial consultation room could theoretically be later subpoenaed into the courtroom to testify about what was discussed in the initial consultation.
 As unlikely as this might seem, it is something a party should at least consider.